Hello! Who are you and what business did you start?

-Our cost of goods is higher than desirable because our main raw materials are sourced from faraway locations.
-We work not just with jute which grows far from where we are, but also our combination cotton, ikkat, and bandhani, that are from two other states of India, also far from us but both made by home-based artisans.
+Our cost of goods is higher than desirable because our main raw materials are sourced from faraway locations, to where they each are native.
+We work not just with jute which grows far from where we are, but also our combination cottons, ikkat, and bandhani, that are from two other states of India, also far from us but both made by home-based artisans.

-Our makers are far away from us as well, adding to our costs.
+Our makers are also far away from us, adding to our costs.

 Our customer acquisition costs have also been really high due to the 3 NY NOW shows we have done over the past 2 years.

 Today, we are doing well.
-Minus some of our US show expenses, we turned profitable in our 2nd year, after our India launch.
+Minus some of our US show expenses which I try to view as an investment, we turned profitable in our 2nd year, after our India launch.
 We were gearing up for four India shows and one on the west coast this year.
-We just started work with a new partner in a new cluster of villages where we started training with a view to expand into order delivery responsibilities.
+We just started work with a new partner in a new cluster of villages where we started training with a view to expanding them into order delivery responsibilities.

 Our wonderful Czech customer was gearing up to launch a new product they are co-designing with us.
 And we started making samples for an agent who was gearing up to start representing us.